Levin College of Law

 In April 2021, Calvert received the University of Florida Teacher/Scholar of the Year Award for 2020-2021.
 In doing so, he became the first faculty member ever from the Levin College of Law and the College of Journalism and Communications to win UF’s most prestigious and oldest faculty award.
 The award “is given to a faculty member who demonstrates distinguished achievement in both teaching and scholarly activity (manifested by scholarly research, creative writing, original works of art, etc.) and visibility within and beyond the University.”
 Additionally, Calvert was inducted in April 2021 into the University’s Academy of Distinguished Teaching Scholars.
 In 2022, Professor Calvert won the Southeastern Conference Faculty Achievement Award for the University of Florida.

-In 2023, Calvert has published op-ed commentaries in leading media outlets regarding topics including government regulation of social media platforms, Section 230 of the Communications Decency Act, academic freedom, tenure, and free speech controversies on public university campuses.
+In 2023, Calvert published op-ed commentaries in leading media outlets regarding topics including government regulation of social media platforms, Section 230 of the Communications Decency Act, academic freedom, tenure, and free speech controversies on public university campuses.
+Since June 2023, Calvert has served as a nonresident senior fellow at the American Enterprise Institute, a think tank in Washington, DC.
+Concentrating on issues involving speech and new technologies, Calvert in 2024 has written about topics such as the relationship between generative artificial intelligence (Gen AI) and journalism, lawsuits targeting social media platforms for alleged harm to minors, US Supreme Court decisions, and Gen AI and publicity rights.

 In Spring 2011, Professor Calvert served as Visiting Professor of Law at the University of the Pacific McGeorge School of Law in Sacramento, where he taught two sections of Constitutional Law II, covering equal protection, substantive due process and freedom of expression.